Minimax: Example

 Suppose the game being played only has a maximum of two possible moves per player each turn.
 The algorithm generates the tree on the right, where the circles represent the moves of the player running the algorithm (maximizing player), and squares represent the moves of the opponent (minimizing player).
 Because of the limitation of computation resources, as explained above, the tree is limited to a look-ahead of 4 moves.

 The algorithm evaluates each leaf node using a heuristic evaluation function, obtaining the values shown.
 The moves where the maximizing player wins are assigned with positive infinity, while the moves that lead to a win of the minimizing player are assigned with negative infinity.
 At level 3, the algorithm will choose, for each node, the smallest of the child node values, and assign it to that same node (e.g. the node on the left will choose the minimum between "10" and "+∞", therefore assigning the value "10" to itself).
 The next step, in level 2, consists of choosing for each node the largest of the child node values.
 Once again, the values are assigned to each parent node.
 The algorithm continues evaluating the maximum and minimum values of the child nodes alternately until it reaches the root node, where it chooses the move with the largest value (represented in the figure with a blue arrow).
 This is the move that the player should make in order to minimize the maximum possible loss.

-Minimax for individual decisions
+For individual decisions

-Minimax in the face of uncertainty
+In the face of uncertainty

 Minimax theory has been extended to decisions where there is no other player, but where the consequences of decisions depend on unknown facts.
 For example, deciding to prospect for minerals entails a cost, which will be wasted if the minerals are not present, but will bring major rewards if they are.
 One approach is to treat this as a game against nature (see move by nature), and using a similar mindset as Murphy's law or resistentialism, take an approach which minimizes the maximum expected loss, using the same techniques as in the two-person zero-sum games.

 In addition, expectiminimax trees have been developed, for two-player games in which chance (for example, dice) is a factor.